English | Site Directory

 Reserved Words

-The following reserved words can not be used as identifiers:
+The following reserved words must be back-quoted if used as an identifier:

 and